Hormones and the cycle

 How progesterone affects the gut

 Progesterone receptors are widespread in the gastrointestinal tract.
-High progesterone slows transit by about a day on average, increases intestinal permeability slightly, and amplifies visceral sensitivity.
+High progesterone slows transit by about a day on average. and slows gastric and colonic muscle contraction directly.
 This is why bloating, constipation, and food sensitivity reactions tend to cluster in the second half of the cycle.
-They are predictable, not random, and they ease within 1 to 2 days of bleeding starting.
+They are predictable, not random, and they ease once bleeding is established.

 Low progesterone, when it matters